-The emotions that a mother goes through when she sees her 3 year old child suffering from a cold and cough every two weeks is something that can make a heart go weak.
+When it comes to understanding kennel cough, the emotions that a mother goes through when she sees her 3 year old child suffering from a cold and cough every two weeks is something that can make a heart go weak.

 It is a highly infectious disease amongst this canine family and in serious cases can cause death too.
-The symptoms are very similar to the common cold and cough in humans, with dogs having watery eyes, running nose and a dry cough that sounds like as if someone were honking near you!
+The symptoms are very similar to the common cold and cough in humans.
+Dogs having watery eyes, running nose and a dry cough that sounds like as if someone were honking near you!

 Dogs contract this disease by inhaling the bacteria or virus.
-This goes into their respiratory tract and causes the condition despite the fact that the trachea has a protective lining of mucous to trap the infection generating particles.
+This goes into their respiratory tract.
+It causes the condition despite the fact that the trachea has a protective lining of mucous to trap the infection generating particles.

 The immune systems of dogs go weak due to many factors like exposure to cold environments, stress caused by lot of travelling or if the dog is boarded in a place that is not ventilated adequately.
 Remember that even though your dog has recovered from kennel cough and has no visible symptoms of the same, s/he is still infectious as the bacteria or virus is still hanging in there, so if you have pups or older dogs, ensure you house them separately so they don’t catch the virus as well.

-How long does kennel cough last
+How long does it last?

 Mild kennel cough will last about three weeks and you will see the symptoms like watery discharge and cough easing up by the end of the second week.
 In puppies and weak dogs or those that have not been vaccinated, the battle may go up to six weeks.
 But a severe case where the infection has spread from the upper to the lower respiratory system causing pneumonia can take longer.